FNaF World: Gameplay

-Setting

-FNaF World takes place in a world inhabited by enemies and various characters from the Five Nights at Freddy's series, who live in different biomes, including a snowy plain, a forest, a graveyard, a lake, a carnival, and a cave system.
-There also exists an inner dimension known as the "Flipside", in which there are several glitches that enable travel to otherwise unreachable places.
-The Flipside has four layers in total, although going beyond the third level is a point of no return, leading to an alternate ending.
-Update 2 added the Halloween Update area, from which various minigames can be accessed, along with the final area: a toxic maze where the final boss of Update 2 is located.

 Development

 FNaF World was first announced on September 15, 2015, in a Steam post by Cawthon.
-Later, a trailer was uploaded to YouTube, depicting the characters of the four previous games as cute.
+Later, a trailer was uploaded to YouTube.
 The announcement was considered to be a hoax due to similar PR actions taken by Cawthon, however, it was not disproven until its release.
-Cawthon noted that the game is a spin-off, considering the main arc of Five Nights at Freddy's completed with the fourth game.
-Though originally planned for release on February 2, 2016, Cawthon rescheduled the release to January 22, 2016, but eventually launched yet another day earlier, on January 21, 2016, respectively, releasing it digitally through Steam.
+Cawthon noted that the game is a spin-off, considering the main plotline of Five Nights at Freddy's completed with the fourth game.
+Originally planned for release on February 2, 2016, Cawthon later changed the date to January 22, 2016, only to end up releasing the game one day earlier, on January 21, via Steam.

-On February 8, 2016, an updated version was released to Game Jolt as freeware, featuring a new overworld, as well as other new features.